 What should be covered?

-The goal of an ethical code of conduct is to help all employees understand the expectation that they behave in a legal and ethical manner at all times, and that the organisation has zero tolerance for unethical behaviour.
+The goal of an ethical code of conduct is to help all employees understand the expectation that they always behave in a legal and ethical manner, and that the organisation has zero tolerance for unethical behaviour.
 It should include the following focal points:

 1. Business values